Environment

 Although reusable trees are sometimes touted as the greenest option, this often isn’t the case.
 It’s estimated that you’d need to reuse your tree for 20 years to make it better than a real-life fir!

 If you’re on the hunt for a tree, we’d recommend a real one, ideally from a local farm.
-Or, even better, rent a living Christmas tree.
-Take a look at our guide to finding the perfect tree to learn how.
+Or, even better, use a potted living Christmas tree that you can rent (or keep in your garden again for next year).

 Deck the halls sustainably